readium/readium-css/docs/CSS03-injection_and_pagination.md

 We’ve chosen this approach since it appears setting everything in pixels is more likely to create rounding errors and rendering issues (e.g. cut-off text) than letting the rendering engine deal with relative units on its own.

-The responsive design provide other benefits.
+The responsive design provides other benefits.
 For instance, if the reader is using an iPad in landscape mode and sets a bigger font size, the two-column view will automatically switch to a single-page view if needed.

 You can also limit line-length by setting a `max-width` for `body`.